Owning an Exotic Pet: Legalities & Liabilities

 What organizations are working on the issue of exotic pet ownership?

 Many media groups are beginning to launch extensive investigations into the exotic animal trade.
 Netflix’s docu-series Tiger King, for example, has been extremely popular and offers an in-depth look at people on both sides of the exotic pet debate.
-In the video below, you can get an inside look at the exotic animal trade with Vice Media.

 So, what organizations are working to advocate both against and for the exotic animal trade?